leimingyu/GPUclass/Lect3_matrixMul/README.md

-# Single Precision Matrix Multiplication in OpenCL 1.2
+# Matrix Multiplication in OpenCL